General

 The consolidated platform also allows practices to holistically manage patient interactions across multiple locations, enabling provider collaborations, optimizing staffing, and monitoring performance through centralized dashboards for data-driven decision-making.

-Healthcare practice management software facilitates smooth transitions between different stages of care throughout the patient journey, enhancing communication between providers and improving patient satisfaction.
+Healthcare practice management software like Athena EMR facilitates smooth transitions between different stages of care throughout the patient journey, enhancing communication between providers and improving patient satisfaction.
+It’s also among the best patient engagement software options.

 Key Features and Benefits